 Margaret Edwards enjoyed a career as a dietitian, university lecturer (part time), and management roles with leading New Zealand companies.
 She retired in 2003 to concentrate on olive oil.
 She was the leader of the now disbanded IOC recognized New Zealand tasting panel for olive oil.
 Margaret is an international olive oil judge, a consultant to the olive industry.
 She runs olive oil workshops and lectures about New Zealand extra virgin olive oil.
 She is the author of numerous publications about food, nutrition and olive oil.
 Margaret and her husband own a boutique olive grove and olive mill on Waiheke Island, New Zealand where they produce their award winning extra virgin olive oil.

-Orietta Gianjorio is a certified sommelier, an olive oil, a chocolate and honey taster.
-She collaborates with the UC Davis Olive Oil Taste Panel, California Olive Oil Council, the Honey and Pollination Center and Mars Chocolate Taste Panel.
-Orietta was born and raised in Rome, and now resides in California.
+Orietta Gianjorio is a certified 3rd level Advanced Sommelier and a certified olive oil taster part of the Italian Registry of Olive Oil Tasters and Experts.
+She holds a 2nd level certificate as a Qualified Chocolate Taster from the Istituto Internazionale Chocolier, and a 2nd level certificate as an Expert in Honey Sensory Analysis from the Italian Registry of Experts in Honey Sensory Analysis.
+With only one test remaining, she is on her way to becoming one of only two people in the USA to be certified as an expert in honey sensory analysis.
+She collaborates with the California Olive Oil Council Taste Panel and the Applied Sensory Taste Panel, the Honey and Pollination Center and Mars Chocolate UC Davis Chocolate Taste Panel.
+Orietta is the owner of ORIETTA LLC, a consulting company on sensory evaluation and descriptive analysis to the wine, olive oil, chocolate and honey industries that also offers Consumer Education, Gourmet Tastings and Cooking Classes for adults and children.
 Orietta is the Delegate in Sacramento for the Italian Academy of Cuisine.
 She is the author of A guide to Olive Oil and Olive Oil Tasting and two children’s books about olive oil and tasting, Coratina and Come Visit The Teeny Tiny Town of Taste.
-Orietta has judged in different wine and olive oil competitions including the Los Angeles International Extra Virgin Olive Oil Competition and BIOL (Puglia, Italy).
+Orietta was born and raised in Rome, and now resides in California.
+Orietta has judged in different wine, olive oil, honey, chocolate and cheese competitions including the Los Angeles International Extra Virgin Olive Oil Competition, Biol (Puglia, Italy), Sol D’Oro (Verona, Italy), and The California State Fair Cheese Competition.
 She has written, produced and hosted several TV shows in Italy and America and is a regular guest on many TV stations as a food and wine taster and expert.

 Sue Langstaff has a Master’s degree in Food Science from the University of California at Davis where she studied Sensory Science, Enology and Brewing.
 Sue has judged wine, beer and olive oil at numerous competitions and her research in Sensory Science has been published in several technical journals.
 Sue is co-editor of the book Olive Oil Sensory Science (Wiley/Blackwell, 2014) and is the creator of The Defects Wheel for wine, beer and olive oil.
 Currently, Sue works as a sensory scientist for her own consulting company, Applied Sensory, LLC which provides sensory consulting to the food, wine and beer industries.
 Sue is also the North American Global Sensory Manager for FlavorActiV, a company which provides sensory taste panel training and reference standards.

 Pablo Voitzuk is an olive oil maker and taster, he is currently working with Pacific Sun Farms in Gerber, Northern California.
 A native from Buenos Aires, he learned his skills in olive oil and table olives curing working with Apollo Olive Oil and studying in Tuscany with Dr. Marco Mugelli and in Sardinia with Pier Paolo Arca.
-He has judged in different olive oil competitions; Los Angeles International Extra Virgin Olive Oil Competition, California Olive Oil Council, Japan Olive Oil Prize and BIOL, Puglia, Italy.
+He has judged in different olive oil competitions; Los Angeles International Extra Virgin Olive Oil Competition, California Olive Oil Council, Japan Olive Oil Prize, Sol D’Oro, Verona and BIOL, Puglia, Italy.